kirklikecaptain/afistfulofvinyl/README.md

-# A Fistful of Vinyl
+# A Fistful of Vinyl - Website Stack

 ## CMS

-A Strapi content management system and backend
+A Strapi content management system and backend.

+## Frontend

+A Next.js application and frontend.